Norm Purucker

 Norman B. Purucker (June 24, 1917 – November 12, 2014) was an American football player.

-Early years
+Early life

 A native of Youngstown, Ohio, Purucker was the son of Frederick Purucker, a pipe fitter at a steel mill, who later worked as a meat cutter at a market.
 The family moved to Boardman, Ohio, while Purucker was a child.
 He attended Boardman High School where he was a star in football, basketball and track and field.
 The Vindicator called him "the greatest all-around athlete in Boardman history."
 In 1980, he became the first person inducted into the Boardman High School Hall of Fame.

 University of Michigan

 Purucker enrolled at the University of Michigan and played at the halfback and punter positions for the Michigan Wolverines football team from 1936 to 1938.
 He was also a sprinter on the Michigan track team in 1938 and 1939.

 Professional football

 Purucker signed with the Green Bay Packers in June 1939. but was released in September 1939 after reporting late due to his attendance at summer classes at Michigan.
 He filed a $2,000 lawsuit against the Packers that he had been promised $175 per game, regardless of whether he played.
 Purucker further alleged that he was released after sustaining an injury in a game against the Texas All-Stars.